timreichen/program/README.md

 ```

 ## Help
-Cli generates help for program and subcommands automatically.
+Program generates help for program and subcommands automatically.

 ### Program